Louisiana vs. Georgia State NCAA Football Odds, Plays and Insights | November 4, 2021

 Over/Under Insights

-- Louisiana and its opponents have gone over the current 53.5-point total in four of eight games this season.
+- Louisiana has combined with its opponents to put up more than 54 points in four of eight games this season.

-- Thursday's total is 2.4 points lower than the two team's combined 55.9 points per game average.
+- The combined points per game average of the two teams, 55.9, is 1.9 points greater than Thursday's over/under.

-- These two squads combine to allow 49.4 points per game, 4.1 fewer than this contest's over/under.
+- These two squads combine to surrender 49.4 points per game, 4.6 fewer than this contest's over/under.

-- Ragin' Cajuns games this season feature an average total of 58.9 points, a number 5.4 points higher than Thursday's over/under.
+- The Ragin' Cajuns and their opponents have scored an average of 58.9 points per game in 2021, 4.9 more than Thursday's total.

 Louisiana Stats and Trends

-- Louisiana's games this year have eclipsed the over/under one time in eight opportunities (12.5%).
+- Louisiana's games this year have hit the over one time in eight opportunities (12.5%).

-- The Ragin' Cajuns score 32.0 points per game, comparable to the 30.1 per contest the Panthers allow.
+- The Ragin' Cajuns average 32.0 points per game, comparable to the 30.1 per contest the Panthers give up.

-- Louisiana is 3-0 against the spread and 3-0 overall this season when the team records more than 30.1 points.
+- When Louisiana puts up more than 30.1 points, it is 3-0 against the spread and 3-0 overall.

-- In games that Louisiana totals over 422.9 yards, the team is 3-1 against the spread and 4-0 overall.
+- When Louisiana picks up more than 422.9 yards, the team is 3-1 against the spread and 4-0 overall.

 - This year, the Ragin' Cajuns have seven turnovers, three fewer than the Panthers have takeaways (10).